When will a local authority pay for a care home?

-If you qualify for help with costs
+If you qualify for help with care costs:

-Read more about this subject in third-party top-up fees.
+Read more about care home top-up fees.

-If you don’t qualify for help with costs
+If you don’t qualify for help with costs:

-If you are unhappy with the assessment
+If you are unhappy with the assessment:

-Find out how fees vary across the UK.
-There are also differences depending on the type of care home you are looking for ...
+Care home fees vary across the UK.
+It also depends on the type of care home you are looking for and your care needs.